Ben-CM/ezekia-museum-highlights/README.md

 # ezekia-museum-highlights

-IDE set up using NPM to speed up the production and reviewing of this project
+IDE set up using NPM to speed up the production and reviewing of this project.

+For various test cases involving different data properties, comments have been added in SpacePage.vue to guide you through reconfiguring the mock data.

 ## Recommended IDE Setup